-- Buttocks: Ischiogluteal Bursitis – between the pelvic bone and gluteal muscles
+- Ischiogluteal Bursitis – between the pelvic bone and gluteal muscles

-- Hips: Trochanteric Bursitis – trochanteric bursitis is generally the outside point of the hip
+- Trochanteric Bursitis – trochanteric bursitis is generally the outside point of the hip

-- Thighs: Iliopsoas Bursitis – starts at top of the hip and radiates down the thigh
+- Iliopsoas Bursitis – starts at top of the hip and radiates down the thigh

-- Ankles and heels: Retrocalcaneal bursa – between the Achilles tendon and the heel bone, Subcutaneous calcaneal bursa – between the skin and the insertion of the Achilles into the heel bone and Plantar calcaneal bursa – between the heel bone and the plantar fascia Big toes and little toes
+- Subcutaneous calcaneal bursa – between skin and the insertion of the Achilles into the heel bone

-Depending on the type of bursitis you need to see a doctor, or the doctor may refer you to the appropriate health professional.
+Depending of the type of bursitis you need to see a doctor, or the doctor may refer you to the appropriate health professional.

 Bursitis can occur suddenly from trauma or high impact or worsen over time.
-The joint of your affected area may feel achy and stiff, which can be mistaken for arthritis being so close to the joint.
+The joint of your affected area (foot, hip and knee bursitis) may feel achy and stiff, which can be mistaken for arthritis being so close to the joint.
 Pain can be elicited when pressing down on the joint and bursae and when moving or rotating the joint.
 The area may be swollen and show signs of redness and heat.

 Bursitis has the associated risk of becoming infected when the bursae is close to the skin where bacteria may penetrate the bursae, causing pain, fever and chills.
 This is called septic bursitis.

-Septic bursitis typically affects the knee and the elbow, but infection may occur within any bursa and surrounding soft tissue in the body.
+Septic bursitis typically effects the knee and the elbow, but infection may occur within any bursa and surrounding soft tissue in the body.

-- Good ergonomics such as posture in office chairs where the hips, knees and ankles are taken into consideration.
+- Posture in office chairs where the hips, knees and ankles are taken into consideration.